comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 Separate sections with smaller exps with different findings {:.todo}

-Research question: How well does link traversal query processing perform
+Research question: How well does link traversal query processing perform over decentralized environments with structural properties

 ### Live exploration is required for heterogeneous fragmentations